MatthewMariner/SiteMapperChromeExtension/README.md

 1. Click the extension icon while on any webpage
 2. The extension will scan the website using multiple methods
 3. Discovered URLs will be displayed in a hierarchical menu
-4. Click any URL to open it in a new tab
+4. Click any URL to open it in a new tab (middle-click for background tab)
+5. Use the search box to filter paths with wildcards (* and **)
+6. Export discovered URLs using CSV or JSON buttons

 ## Security Features